 Apply Now I have an EAD card or Temporary Visa or no visa status

 |Fall||July 1 of the same year|

 |Spring||November 1 of the previous year|

-NOTE: The University will not consider incomplete applications.
+The following information will help you prepare for a complete application.
+Please note that the university will not consider incomplete applications.
 All required documents must be submitted for consideration.
-Application may take up to one month (30 days) to process.
+An application may take up to one month (30 days) to process.

 - Online Application

 - You may apply online even if you do not yet have all the required documents.
 Once you start the online application, a university ID number will be assigned to you.

 - You may be admitted with unofficial documents, but no visa document (I-20 Form) will be issued to you before completed, official documents are received.

 - A credit card is required for the application fee payment

 Please submit the official scores from one of the following (other standardized tests may also be considered.)
 Your scores must be sent to our office directly by the testing company.
 We cannot accept these documents directly from you.
 Choose one of the following options: